Our Support Line is open every weekday from 9am-7pm (AEDT). Call us on 1800 592 410 or contact us

 Childhood cancer: Feeling out of control

-As a parent of a child with cancer, it’s normal to feel out of control at times.
+As a parent of a child with cancer, your life changes instantly.
+The stress and pressure can become all consuming, but it’s normal to feel out of control at times.

-Managing medications, appointments, hospital visits, finances, work and the needs of other family members means there will be times when you feel overwhelmed.
+When your child is diagnosed with cancer, managing hospital visits and doctors appointments, medications, finances, work and the needs of other family members means there will be times when you feel stressed and overwhelmed.

 Even though there are many challenges, big and small, there are still things you can do to feel more in control.
 Here are some practical strategies parents have shared with us.